“How many sets of the bench press are optimal for chest development?”

 Don’t just go through the motions

-Do everything with purpose when you’re in the gym.
+Do everything with purpose when you’re at the gym.
 Every repetition, every set, every breath should have a clear purpose.

 Use the numbers for orientation, not for guidance.